thedoggybrad/thedoggybrad/readme.md

 The EasyList Mirror (UNOFFICIAL) is TheDoggyBrad Software Lab's answer to lack of 3rd party mirrors for the EasyList-family of AdBlock filterlists.<br> [https://github.com/thedoggybrad/easylist-mirror](https://github.com/thedoggybrad/easylist-mirror)

 ## D. VirusTotal Website Security Check
 This is the VirusTotal Website Security Check, it is created by TheDoggyBrad Software Lab.
 It allows you to check the security of a website by typing in the full URL of the website.
 Then it automatically opens the VirusTotal security page that shows the result of various AV-provider's hypothesis on that website., similar to the behavior of a VirusTotal API.
 But... this site does not use an API key.
 Instead it is a reverse-engineering of the URL search function of the VirusTotal website.
-You may look at its code and use the extension version for your web browser at https://github.com/thedoggybrad/vt_web_check
+You may look at its code and use the extension version for your web browser.
 <br>
 [https://github.com/thedoggybrad/vt_web_check](https://github.com/thedoggybrad/vt_web_check)